rbonazzola/LEARN_workshop/how-tos/02_Running_a_Docker_container.md

 # Running and managing Docker containers

 Docker is a software platform that simplifies the process of building, running, managing and distributing applications.
-It packages applications as images that contain everything needed to run them: code, runtime environment, libraries, and configuration.
-Images run in containers, which are discrete processes that take up only as many resources as any other executable.
+It packages applications as **images** that contain everything needed to run them: code, runtime environment, libraries, and configuration.
+Images run in **containers**, which are discrete processes that take up only as many resources as any other executable.

 Docker has been set up for each user of the DGX and **all workloads must be executed through Docker containers.**